 8. 2015 Mitsubishi Mirage

-If you want an older model, but still desire one of the cute cars for your teen, this Mirage might do the trick.
+If you want an older model vehicle, but still want something safe enough for your teen, this Mirage might do the trick.
 It’s a four-door, five-passenger hatchback that easily fits all your kid’s friends.
 It’s powered by a 1.2-liter three-cylinder engine that produces 74 horsepower.
 Again, this isn’t anything that’s going to break speed records, but it’s adorable.

 There’s plenty of safety features available such as ABS, EBD, and Brake Assist.
 There are also seven airbags inside this tiny car and electric power steering.
 For those who like the latest technology, you’ll be surprised to know that you can get Bluetooth, push-button start, and a rear-view camera if you look hard enough through the used models.
 The best part is, you won’t spend much to get your teen behind the wheel.